Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: CPCM Framework and Theoretical Foundations

-A thin singular value decomposition $B_\tau=U_\tau\Sigma_\tau V_\tau^\top$ identifies the active subspace $M_\tau=\mathrm{span}(U_\tau)$.
-To avoid artificial jumps between windows, $U_\tau$ is aligned with the previous basis $U_{\tau^-}$ via orthogonal Procrustes rotation, ensuring smooth manifold transport (see Theorem~\ref{thm:subspace-continuity}, proof in Appendix \ref{app:extensions-proofs}).
-Portfolio tilts in driver space are determined by a quadratic utility
+To avoid artificial jumps between windows, $U_\tau$ is aligned with the previous basis $U_{\tau^-}$ via orthogonal Procrustes rotation, ensuring smooth manifold transport.
+Portfolio tilts in driver space are determined by the quadratic utility problem